Dračí Historie

-Dračí historie (English: Dragon History) is a 1995 DOS-based adventure game developed in the Czech Republic by NoSense.
-It was the first Czech game to include dubbing and was released on CD.
+Dračí historie (English: Dragon History) is a point-and-click adventure game for MS-DOS developed in the Czech Republic by NoSense.
+It was published on CD-ROM in 1995 by Vochozka Trading.
+It was the first Czech game to include dubbing The dubbing was also translated into Polish and subtitles were translated into English and German.
 The game was last updated in 2006.
-The dubbing was also translated into Polish and subtitles were translated into English and German.